leetgrind/TestingAssignment5/Readme.md

 **System Description:**

 ### C#
-You are provided with a compiled C# DLL, "SmartLock.dll," containing an obfuscated implementation of a smart lock system.
+You are provided with a compiled C# DLL, "leetgrind.dll," containing an obfuscated implementation of a smart lock system.
 The system provides the following public methods:

 * `Reset()`: Resets the lock to its initial state.
 * `EnterCode(string code)`: Attempts to unlock the lock with the provided code.